troyBORG/SuppressInvalidInviteErrors/README.md

 - **`ForwardToAdmins` patch**: Checks if the world exists using `GetCorrespondingHostedWorld()`.
 If `null`, returns `false` to skip the original method entirely.
 - **`ProcessGrantedInviteRequest` patch**: Uses reflection to access the private `_forwardedInviteRequests` dictionary and checks if the request ID exists.
 If not found, returns `false` to skip the original method.

 Both patches only skip execution for invalid/stale requests, allowing valid invite requests to be processed normally.
+The patches also check configuration settings to allow users to enable/disable each suppression feature independently.

+## Configuration

+The mod provides two configuration options that can be toggled in the ResoniteModLoader configuration:

+- **`SuppressForwardToAdminsErrors`** (default: `true`) - Suppresses "Couldn't find hosted world for invite request" errors when invite requests reference non-existent sessions
+- **`SuppressProcessGrantedInviteWarnings`** (default: `true`) - Suppresses "Received granted invite request that has not been forwarded in this session" warnings for old invite requests

+Both options are enabled by default.
+You can disable them if you want to see the original error messages for debugging purposes.

 ## Screenshots
 <!-- If your mod has visible effects in the game, attach some images or video of it in-use here!
 Otherwise remove this section -->